LordEatch/Moodle-to-Google/README.md

 - Filter the events from the Moodle calendar with the tags
 - Ask for a Google Calendar calendar ID
 - Add the final events to the correct calendar on Google Calendar
+- Information is stored locally too so that the next execution of the script is optionally less tedious.
+This info includes a token for Google account sign in, the Moodle calendar URL and the Google Calendar calendar ID.

 **Requirements:**
 - Python 3.11.9
 - API key (given by me)
+- Necessary python libraries are automatically installed when the script runs.

 **Setup guide:**
 [Setup guide.pdf](https://github.com/user-attachments/files/20030820/Setup.guide.pdf)